openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

 - **CSRRS**: Control and Status Register Read and Set

-    **Format**: csrrs rd, rs1, csr
+    **Format**: csrrs rd, csr, rs1

-    **Description**: reads the value of the CSR, zero-extends the value to 32 bits, and writes it to integer register rd.
-The initial value in integer register rs1 is treated as a bit mask that specifies bit positions to be set in the CSR.
+    **Description**: reads the value of the CSR, zero-extends the value to 32 bits, and writes it to integer register rd, the initial value in integer register rs1 is treated as a bit mask that specifies bit positions to be set in the CSR.
 Any bit that is high in rs1 will cause the corresponding bit to be set in the CSR, if that CSR bit is writable.
-Other bits in the CSR are unaffected (though CSRs might have side effects when written).
+Other bits in the CSR are unaffected (though CSRs might have side effects when written), if rs1=x0, then the instruction will not write to the CSR at all, and so shall not cause any of the side effects that might otherwise occur on a CSR write, such as raising illegal instruction exceptions on accesses to read-only CSRs.

     **Pseudocode**: t = CSRs[csr]; CSRs[csr] = t | x[rs1]; x[rd] = t